great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset.md

 ---
-title: How to request data from a Data Asset
+title: Request data from a Data Asset
 tag: [how-to, connect to data]
 description: A technical guide demonstrating how to request data from a Data Asset.
 keywords: [Great Expectations, Data Asset, Batch Request, fluent configuration method]